Last Updated on February 16, 2023

 Should you wear gold or silver jewellery?

 It goes without saying that whichever you prefer should be your accessory of choice.
-I’ve always been a firm believer that if you like it, wear it!
+I’ve always been a firm believer that if you like it, you should wear it!

 READ MORE: How to Work Out Your Size in Jeans

 However I do understand the desire to pick the hue that works for you.
-Luckily, it’s actually relatively easy to work out.
+I like to wear what enhances my skin, rather than makes me look pale.
+Luckily, it’s actually relatively easy to work out which jewellery suits you.

 It helps to look at your skin tone, but your choice of make up and clothes can play a part too.
 Some skin tones really suit any jewellery, but I recently discovered that gold doesn’t actually suit me – despite being the only jewellery I ever wear – so I started researching which works.